 Children are not like adults.
-But their need for dental treatment is greater than that for adults because they a lifetime ahead of them.
+But their need for dental treatment is greater than that for adults because they have a lifetime ahead of them.
 There are situations when children need to undergo dental treatment.
 However, unlike the adults, children are usually too scared or uncooperative to allow the dentist to perform the treatment under local anesthesia.
 In these cases, non-cooperative and anxious children are given dental treatment under sedation.

 Forms of sedation